appbaseio/reactive-manual/README.md

 # Reactive Manual

-Data-driven components for building Maps and Search UIs
+Docs for Reactivesearch - Data-driven components for building Maps and Search UIs

 Reactive Manual contains the docs for all the Reactive components from [appbase.io](https://appbase.io) including **ReactiveSearch** and **ReactiveMaps**.